Mesoscopic fluctuations in entanglement dynamics

 \section{Emergence of mesoscopic fluctuations}

 The Rice-Mele model, the Su-Schriefer-Heeger model, and TFIC are all integrable.
 Besides, they are deterministic, namely, free of any {\it extrinsic} randomness or stochasticity.
-Despite of these, armed with the general principle established in the last section we show in this section that some canonical quantum chaotic phenomena can still emerge from the time evolution of the correlation matrix.
+Despite of these, armed with the general principle established in the last Supplementary Note we show in this Supplementary Note that some canonical quantum chaotic phenomena can still emerge from the time evolution of the correlation matrix.
 Most importantly, we show that out-of-equilibrium fluctuations of various entanglement probes can be traded to their fluctuations from one virtual, mesoscopic disordered sample to another.